KiyaiB/Neighbourhood/ReadMe.md

 ## Known Bugs
 * There are no known bugs
 ## Support and contact details
-For more information,comments or clarification contact on babra.kiyai@student.moringaschool.com
+For more information,comments or clarification contact me on babrakiyai080@gmail.com
 ### License
 *MIT License*
 Copyright (c) 2022 Babra Kiyai